dm5tt/MeshtasticNode_BQ25185/EVALUATION-v02.md

    - Pseudo MPPT (VINDPM) always gets us the maximum amount of current out of the solar panel

 - Don't use CR123A batteries.
 They are non-standard for 3.7V LiPos and there are a lot of fakes around.
 The missing market makes them very expensive.
-   - Go for battery size 18650 or even 21700
+   - Go for the standard LiPo battery size 18650 or even 21700

 - The ESP32C3 can be thamed in terms of current consumption.
 But let's be honest: it's not a Nordic or STM32U0.
   - Stay in light sleep as much as possible (theoretically ~600-800uA) and wake up by interrupts
   - Avoid BLE or Wifi at all costs

-- May power drain will be the LoRa module which sucks ~2-4mA during passive RX
+- Most power drain will be the LoRa module which sucks ~2-4mA during passive RX

  ## Measurements